trongate/trongate-desktop-app/README.md

 <details>
   <summary>Create a new Trongate app</summary>
   <p>
     No command line.
 No Git.
 No 'Composer dot phar'.
 No  Yaml.
 No Packagist.
 Trongate installs itself.
-Simply download the free Trongate desktop app and set up entire database driven apps in seconds!
+Simply download the free Trongate desktop app and set up entire database-driven apps in seconds!
   </p>
 </details>
 <details>